Disability is not a dirty word!

 What’s his superpower?
 Extreme memory and intellect.
 His mind sees everything in detail, which can sometimes lead to a sensory overload and Zeek needs to take a break.

-The most Irish looking member of the team is Tech.
+The most Irish looking member of the team is Mech.
 With his bright red hair.
 He was born with Spina Bifida.
 This is where the spine and spinal cord didn’t form properly.
 Mech is a wheelchair user.

 What’s his superpower?
 Curiosity, Mech loves to tinker with gadgets and invent things.
 He’s like Q from James Bond.

 Li is an Asian American girl who was born blind.
 She is very witty and funny.

 What’s her Super Power?
 She is extremely quick, with super smell and other enhanced senses.